Unity-Technologies/EditorXR/.github/pull_request_template.md

 ### Testing status

-[Explanation of what’s been tested, how it was tested, and existing or new automation tests.
-Can include manual testing by self and/or QA.
-Specify test plans.
-Rarely acceptable to have no testing.]
+[Explanation of what’s been tested, how it was tested, and changes to existing or new automation tests.
+Testing can include manual testing by self and/or QA.
+Specify test plans; Rarely acceptable to have no testing.]

 ### Technical / Halo risk